lsst/rtn-103/index.rst

 Ingest reference catalogs
 -------------------------

-Two versions of "The Monster" catalog are ingested (see `DM-46370 <https://rubinobs.atlassian.net/browse/DM-46370>`__ and `DM-49042 <https://rubinobs.atlassian.net/browse/DM-49042>`__).
-For the first version, the corresponding dataset type is registered with:
+For the first version of "The Monster" catalog, the corresponding dataset type is registered with:

 .. prompt:: bash